 Have you been injured in a collision with a large commercial motor vehicle (also known as a tractor-trailer, large truck, or semi-truck)?
 Are you worried about who is going to pay the bills from this accident?
-You need the support and assistance of a law firm that will put your needs first so that you can recover from the accident and get the compensation you need from the tucking company.
+You need the support and assistance of an accident law firm that will put your needs first so that you can recover from the accident and get the compensation you need from the tucking company.

 The Levinson Law Group has the knowledge and experience necessary to negotiate with trucking companies on your behalf to settle your claim.
-Our attorneys also have the litigation experience to take the case to court, if necessary, to see that justice prevails.
+Our auto accident attorneys also have the litigation experience to take the case to court, if necessary, to see that justice prevails.
 Gordon R. Levinson used to represent the largest insurers in North America.
 Now he uses that knowledge and experience fighting for injured and aggrieved people against the big insurance companies.
 Put his experience and insider knowledge on your side.

 Let An Experienced Attorney Handle the Trucking Company